-Delve deep into the heart of Private Q’eswachaka Tour plus experienced tour guide day trip, located at Cusco city Peru country with the plan also known as a day tour for Inca Grass Bridge Cusco Peru, and firstly this Day Trip to Q’ueswachaka Rope Bridge, is passing through some nice remote villages, where live the living culture people and speak Inca language, and moreover along the drive route, we see the native animals, like llamas and alpacas for the photos with four magic lagoons.
+Come with us for Private Q’eswachaka Tour plus experienced tour guide day trip, located at Cusco city in Peru with everything included, for the day tour Inca Grass Bridge Cusco Peru.
+Firstly, this Day Trip to Q’ueswachaka Rope Bridge is riding through some farmer villages, where live the living culture people and speak the Quechua language, and moreover along the route, we see some llama, alpacas with four magic lagoons, through the Andes mountains.

-Firstly, this suspensión Inca grass bridge is located across Apurímac river in the district of Quehue, province of Canas and the department of Cusco city.
-This bridge is visited from Cusco city with a plan, as a day trip to Queswachaka Inca bridge with expert local tour guide and private car, with an oxygen tank for high altitude, in case you can need it.
+This suspensión Inca grass bridge is located across Apurímac river in the district of Quehue, province of Canas, and the department of Cusco city.
+This bridge is visited from Cusco city with a plan, as a day trip to Queswachaka Inca bridge with an expert local tour guide, in other to know Peru’s history, and the most important our car, has some oxygen tank for high altitude, in case you can need it.
 Moreover, our private transport is with air conditioning for sunny days.

-Therefore, the maintenance and renovation of the Inca bridge, is carried out through a ritual and executed by Quechuas people, who are the Inca ancestors and they live close to this magic Q’eswachaka Inca bridge, located at a high altitude of the Andes mountains.
+Therefore, the maintenance and renovation of the Inca bridge is carried out through an Inca time ritual and executed by Quechuas people, who are the Inca ancestors, with keeping the Inca’ skills, and they live along the brown Andes mountain range, and close to this magic Q’ueswachaka bridge.

-These people keep their ancestor’s skills and moreover, Q’eswachaka bridge during the Inca time was a type of crossing the rugged geography of the Andes mountain with the river in this type of suspension bridge made out of the Andean fiber, which is a type of grass that grows on the top of the Andes mountain, which is also food for llamas and alpacas.
+Moreover, Q’eswachaka bridge during the Inca time was a type of crossing the rugged geography of the Andes mountains, over the rivers with the type of suspension bridge made out of the Andean fiber, which is a type of grass that grows on the top of the Andes mountain, which is also food for llamas and alpacas.